AdobeDocs/journeys.pt-BR/help/using/building-journeys/using-adobe-campaign-actions.md

 ---
 title: Usar ações do Adobe Campaign
-description: Saiba mais sobre ações de Adobe Campaign
+description: Saiba mais sobre as ações do Adobe Campaign
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat